-The Club Warehouse concept would last until 1986, when it along with all but two Bottom Dollar locations were closed.
+The Club Warehouse concept would last until 1986 when it along with all but two Bottom Dollar locations were closed.
 With only Port La Vaca and Clute would remain open only for a short while as Bottom Dollar began to wind down operations.
 It is unclear exactly why the decision was made, it was not unexpected.
 The issues of leased departments not being responsive to merchandise requests and, more importantly, the prices had caused Woolworth’s backed Woolco out of business just three years prior.
 While this was an unfortunate outcome in most cases Lebow owned the property and as is the case with Wal-Mart continued to lease back his empty space to other retailers, sometimes fellow discounters, like the Wal-Mart mentioned above.
-By the end of 1987 the final Bottom Dollar stores shut down, and their properties put on the market.
+By the end of 1987 the final Bottom Dollar stores shut down, and their properties were put on the market.
 Lebow would continue as landlord until his passing in 2001 when it seems most properties were sold off.
 It seems that Lebow may have simply come to the realization that you make much easier and more consistent money as a landlord than a tenant.

 |0||2200 Schlumberger St Houston, TX 77023||Headquarters 1962-1967, Now Building 14 UH ERC|

 |2?||Rosenberg||196?-197?
 K-Wolen Clothing Department, Closed prior to making into records|

 |4||800 US-288 Business, Clute, TX 77531||196?-1987, K-Wolen Clothing Department|